THE BELL

 Kacha was visited in 1914 by the master of the “dead loop” Pyotr Nikolaevich Nesterov.

-Among the graduates of the Kachin Pilot School there are air marshals, more than 170 generals.
+Among the graduates of the Kachin pilot school are air marshals and more than 170 generals.
 Heroes of the Soviet Union: three times - Alexander Pokryshkin, twice - 12 people and 284 - Heroes of the Soviet Union.

-A residential town grew up near the airfield.
-Headquarters, service DOSs (houses for officers), barracks and housing in the private sector appeared.
+A residential town grew up next to the airfield.
+Headquarters, service dos (officers' houses), barracks and housing in the private sector appeared.

-The names of the shady streets of the village contain a heroic chronicle of the origin and development of aviation in the USSR: the embankment named after Valery Chkalov, the streets of Pyotr Nesterov, Nikolai Gastello, Marina Raskova,.
+The names of the shady streets of the village contain a heroic chronicle of the birth and development of USSR aviation: the embankment named after Valeria Chkalov, the streets of Pyotr Nesterov, Nikolai Gastello, Marina Raskova.
 Valentina Grizodubova, Polina Osipenko, Ivan Kozhedub, Alexander Pokryshkin.

-The monuments and the Alley of Heroes immortalize the names of aviators who dedicated themselves to the sky, who gave their lives in the fight against enemies.
+The names of aviators who dedicated themselves to the sky and gave their lives in the fight against enemies are immortalized in monuments and on the Alley of Heroes.

 History of Crimean airfields

-The first airfields in the Crimea appeared before the First World War.
+The first airfields in Crimea appeared before the First World War.
 And then these structures, mainly for military purposes, began to multiply like mushrooms.
-This was facilitated by the favorable weather conditions of the Crimea and its geographical position.
-By the Great Patriotic War, there were already several dozen of them, the Crimea was even called the "unsinkable aircraft carrier."
+This was facilitated by the favorable weather conditions of Crimea and its geographical location.
+By the Great Patriotic War there were already several dozen of them; Crimea was even called an “unsinkable aircraft carrier.”
 After the war, the development of aviation required long concrete runways.
-This forced to reduce the number of airfields, but to increase their size.
+This forced the number of airfields to be reduced, but their size to be increased.
 Passenger air transportation has become massive.
-Among the passengers were the leaders of the USSR, which favorably influenced the development of the airfield facilities.
-Moreover, an alternate landing strip for the Buran reusable spacecraft was built in Crimea.
-With the transition under the jurisdiction of Ukraine, the Crimean airspace was largely empty, and a number of “berths” were also abandoned.
+Among the passengers were leaders of the USSR, which had a beneficial effect on the development of the airfield.
+Moreover, a spare landing strip for the Buran reusable spacecraft was built in Crimea.
+With the transition to the jurisdiction of Ukraine, the Crimean airspace was largely empty, and a number of “berths” were accordingly abandoned.

-What is now left of the former splendor?
+What is left now of its former splendor?

 1. Belbek Airport.